mjordan/islandora_workbench_docs/docs/troubleshooting.md

 ## Some things that might sound familiar

+### Workbench is slow.

+True, it can be slow.
+However, users have found that the following strategies increase Workbench's speed substantially:

+* Running Workbench on the same server that Drupal is running on (e.g. using "localhost" as the value of `host` in your config file).
+While doing this negates Workbench's most important design principle - that it does not require access to the Drupal server's command line - during long-running jobs such as those that are part of migrations, this is the best way to speed up Workbench.
+* Using local instead of remote files.
+If you populate your `file` or "additional files" fields with filenames that start with "http", Workbench downloads each of those files before ingesting them.
+Providing local copies of those files in advance of running Workbench will eliminate the time it takes Workbench to download them.
+* Avoid confirming taxonomy terms' existence during `--check`.
+If you add `validate_terms_exist: false` to your configuration file, Workbench will not query Drupal for each taxonomy term during `--check`.
+This option is suitable if you know that the terms don't exist in the target Drupal.
+Note that this option only speeds up `--check`; it does not have any effect when creating new nodes.

 ### I've pulled in updates to Islandora Workbench from Github but when I run it, Python complains about not being able to find a library.

 This won't happen very often, and the cause of this message will likely have been announced in the `#islandoraworkbench` Slack channel.
 This error is caused by the addition of a new Python library to Workbench.
 Running `setup.py` will install the missing library.
 Details are available in the "Updating Islandora Workbench" section of the [Requirements and Installation](https://mjordan.github.io/islandora_workbench_docs/installation/#updating-islandora-workbench) docs.